-C-1 AND CV- 1 ZONE C-2 AND CV- 2 ZONE C-3 ZONE Minimum side yard setback a perpetual buildi provided in Sectionabut a building or one if either: the oving maintenance con 104-20-4(e); on the adjoining lot feet adjacent to res ontract, as the building will or parcel.
-Minimum side yard facing street on corner lot centerline of the s Surveyor, on an a of intersecting str eets shall be maint 7 or as otherwise ed by the County street.
-Clear view rained, as provided
+C-1 AND CV- 1 ZONE C-2 AND CV- 2 ZONE C-3 ZONE Minimum side yard setback 10 feet, except none if either: the owner has obtained a perpetual building maintenance contract, as provided in Section 104-20-4(e); or the building will abut a building on the adjoining lot or parcel.
+None, except 10 feet adjacent to residential zone boundary Minimum side yard facing street on corner lot 20 feet20 feetNone, except 50 feet from the centerline of the street, as determined by the County Surveyor, on an arterial or collector street.
+Clear view of intersecting streets shall be maintained, as provided in Section 108-7-7 or as otherwise prescribed by the County Engineer.